WildChild83/BlastForth/README.md

 Words that begin with a `?` (question mark) generally leave their arguments on the stack.
 Words that *end* with a `?` consume their stack arguments.

-# Dataspace

-A standard desktop PC Forth runs exclusively from RAM, and the compiler has a *dataspace* pointer which indicates where the next cell of data will be appended to the dictionary.
-The pointer increments every time a new word is compiled, and it works exactly like an assembler's "program counter" variable.

-Since the Genesis is a ROM-based system we have not one but two dataspaces to keep track of.
-The *ROMspace* variable holds the current position within the (up to) 4 megabyte cartridge ROM, and governs the placement of program code and immutable data.
-The *RAMspace* variable governs the allocation of mutable data within the system's 64 kilobyte RAM.

-Normally you won't access these variable directly -- Forth automatically updates the ROMspace pointer when you define new words, and the RAMspace pointer when you declare user variables.